p2sr/rules/content/05_proof-standards.md

 encouraged over videos as they have several tangible advantages.

 Videos submitted as proof must have an accepted timer visible on the screen.
-They must always be submitted as a single continuous video, and must not have any severe quality or framerate issues which impact viewability.
+They must always be submitted as a single continuous video, they must not have any severe quality or framerate issues which impact viewability, and they must not be uploaded to any suspicious websites.

 Demos must be submitted for every segment of the run, in the correct order, with none missing.
 You must start recording demos before the run begins where possible, or